Best Lightweight Rain Jackets of 2025

 What we didn't like: heavier than many rain jackets

-The Patagonia Torrentshell 3L is an extra-heavy-duty version of one of our former favorites—and it takes home top marks this year.
+The Patagonia Torrentshell 3L is an extra-heavy-duty version of one of our former favorites—and it takes home top marks for a third year in a row.
 At 14.1 oz, it’s on the heavier side for jackets in this review, but it comes fully loaded with welted storm flaps over DWR-treated zippers, armpit zips for venting, hand pockets for stowing, and a two-way-adjustable, stowable hood (that doesn’t quite fit a helmet).
 As one of the most eco-conscious and waterproof jackets in our review, it’s a fantastic full-featured jacket for trail or town at the mid-range price of $179.

 Patagonia Torrentshell 3L